-Message from our Interim Head of Schools
+Message from our Head of School

 The Element was first established in 2003 at its parent school, OMS Montessori, as a Junior High grade 7 and 8 program.
 In response to growing demand and the need for a Montessori high school program in the Ottawa region, The Element High School moved to its current location at Lansdowne Park in 2015.